 Video Showing How To Make Rotel Dip:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Rotel Dip!
+Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Rotel Dip!

 Want to save this recipe?